Tornevall/netcurl-m3u8-fetch/README.md

 This is a very simple way of just downloading data top down from a file.
 However, some manifests includes multiple content, which forces us to put and merge files into multiple content.
 This is a backside when you for example using a playlist based on the [m3u](https://en.wikipedia.org/wiki/M3U) format.
 Many years from now, m3u playlists was written as a local playlist for mp3 files.
-But for m3u8 files it has been a common way to stream multiple files, for example movies
+But for m3u8 files it has been a common way to stream for example movies - as the wikipedia also states.

-- as the wikipedia also states.
+It has been tested and is still confirmed to work.
+However, it is not tested over many sites, so if it doesn't work for you, it is probably because it is not adaptive enough.

 The project is used as an educational example of how to simplify manual downloads of a playlist.
 It has been created after several discussions on various forums where suggestions are either splitted up on multiple discussion threads, or